c3lang/c3-web/src/content/blogs/Memory Management.md

 Memory allocation regions, go by various names: arenas, pools, contexts; The idea dates back to the 1960's with the IBM OS/360 mainframes having a similar system.
 Memory regions are efficient for managing many memory allocations and can be freed in a single operation, and are particularly effective when we know the memory will not be needed later.
 That is, we know the memory's lifetime.
 This idea is powerful and used in many applications like web server request handlers or database transactions, as used by the [Apache webserver](https://httpd.apache.org/) and the [Postgres database](https://www.postgresql.org/).

-Memory allocation regions use a single buffer so have good locality because all the allocation are closely associated together, making it more efficient for CPU access, compared to traditional `malloc` where allocations are spread throughout the heap.
+Memory allocation regions use a single buffer so have good locality because all the allocations are closely associated together, making it more efficient for CPU access, compared to traditional `malloc` where allocations are spread throughout the heap.

 Memory allocation regions may make it easier to manage memory, however you still need to *remember* to free them, and if you forget to do call free, then that memory will still leak.

 ### Enter The Temp Allocator

-The Temp allocator in C3 is a region based allocator which is *automatically* reset once execution leaves it's scope, so you cannot forget to free the memory and can't leak memory.
+The Temp allocator in C3 is a region based allocator which is *automatically* reset once execution leaves its scope, so you cannot forget to free the memory and can't leak memory.
 The Temp allocator in C3 is a builtin in the standard library, called `@pool()` and using it you can define the scope where the allocated variables are available, for example:

 ```c
 fn int example(int input)